edgedb/edgedb/docs/reference/environment.rst

 Some environment variables (noted below) support ``*_FILE`` and ``*_ENV`` variants.

 - The ``*_FILE`` variant expects its value to be a file name.
 The file's contents will be read and used as the value.
-This is useful for referencing files that are mounted in the container.
 - The ``*_ENV`` variant expects its value to be the name of another environment variable.
 The value of the other environment variable is then used as the final value.
 This is convenient in deployment scenarios where